selfdriven-foundation/selfdriven-university/README.md

 - Building roadmap

 ### Scope
-- Model Purpose / Value to Society
+- Purpose / value of university to society with universal access to intelligence.
-- Root of Trust for society (Proof of Activity & Growth)
+- Root of trust for society (Proof of Activity & Growth)
 - Protocols
 - Identity
 - Trust